BulyginMaksim/hackathon_oil_and_gas/README.md

 - SHAP and LASSO feature selection
 - Final submit

-Notebook with solution is presented in `solution_notebook.ipynb`, pitch presentation is presented in `presentation.pdf`.
+Notebook with solution is presented in `solution_notebook.ipynb`.
+Pitch presentation is presented in `pitch_presentation.pdf`.